djanth22/TechED14-week-4-assignment/README.md

 -What useful external sources helped you complete the assignment (e.g YouTube tutorials)?
 -What errors or bugs did you encounter while completing your assignment?
 How did you solve them?
 -What went really well and what could have gone better?

+what I achieved:
+-my html form submits data to the database.
+-the project is functional with multiple screen sizes but mainly due to the styling so I wouldnt say this is 100% for this one.
+-I have GET and POST endpoints for dealing with retrieving and adding data to and from the database and the client.
+-I also added some dummy data to be dislayed on the screen, though I did this in the seed.js file as opposed to the sql editor in supabase.

+I spent most of my time attempting to fix annoying errors I've dealt with previously and trying to get things to work how I expected.
+Render definitely is something i would want to do a bit more work on so that I can get some things to work that I couldn't manage to get properly implemented, such as the background images.